Privacy & Cybersecurity, Faculty and Staff Email Auto-forwarding Retirement FAQ

-As part of an administration-driven effort to better secure employee email and reduce cybersecurity intrusions, Technology Services Privacy and Cybersecurity will take actions on September 27, 2021, to restrict university employees' ability to auto forward from @illinois.edu, @uillinois.edu, and @uiuc.edu email addresses.
+As part of an administration-driven effort and directive to better secure employee email and reduce the risk and impact of continued cybersecurity intrusions, Technology Services Privacy and Cybersecurity has taken action as of October 5, 2021, to restrict university employees' ability to auto forward from @illinois.edu, @uillinois.edu, and @uiuc.edu email addresses.

 What is this all about?

-University of Illinois and its employees who auto-forward official Illinois email face high and increasing risks, and liabilities related to account cybersecurity, privacy, phishing, and compliance with Illinois law.
+University of Illinois and its employees who auto-forward official Illinois email introduce increased risks and liabilities related to account cybersecurity, privacy, phishing, and compliance with Illinois law.

 Why is this happening?